aguirrealvaro/aguirrealvaro/README.md

 [aguirrealvaro.dev](https://aguirrealvaro.dev)

-### Backlog:
+### To Do:

 - picture
 - move medialinks to home? add email
+- icon hydration
 - disabled styles not applying for button and iconbutton
-- icon hydration
+- extra styles button
 - cached response

 ### Posts: